-NCI tells us 5 out of every 10 people said they or their child are always able to contact the case manager/service coordinator when they want.
+NCI-IDD tells us 6 out of every 10 people said they or their child are always able to contact the case manager/service coordinator when they want.

 Does the case manager/service coordinator always respect your family's choices and opinions?

-NCI tells us 7 out of every 10 people said the case manager/service coordinator always respects their family's choices and opinions.
+NCI-IDD tells us 7 out of every 10 people said the case manager/service coordinator always respects their family's choices and opinions.

 Are you or your child always able to contact his/her support workers when you want?

-NCI tells us 5 out of every 10 people said they are always able to contact child when they want.
+NCI-IDD tells us 6 out of every 10 people said they are always able to contact support workers when they want.